HomeProcessFAQAboutContact

 EnergySage is a powerful tool for Massachusetts homeowners.
 It brings transparency and competition to a process that desperately needs both.
 While the initial quotes are estimates based on satellite data, they provide a highly accurate baseline for what solar should cost for your home.

 I'm proud of the reputation I've built on EnergySage alongside SGE Solar.
-If you're on the South Shore and want a quote, you can find me there — or you can reach out to me directly right here.
-Either way, you'll get the same honest numbers and the same transparent process.
+If you're on the South Shore and want a quote, you can find me there — or you can reach out to me directly.
+If you already have a quote from them (or anyone else), you can use my tool to compare any solar quote you've received.
+I'll review it personally and give you my honest take.

 Related Reading